-The County has established an investment policy that applies to all of its financial assets.
+The County has established an investment policy that applies to all of its financial assets and can be found at www.howardcountymd.gov/LinkClickaspx?fileticket=NDSAW-Zdh50%3d&portalid=0.
 This policy invests public funds in a manner that conforms to all applicable State and County statutes while meeting the County's investment objectives.
 The three prioritized objectives of the County's investment activities are (1) safety of principal through (a) diversification, (b) third-party collateralization and safekeeping and (c) delivery versus payment; (2) liquidity sufficient to meet all reasonably anticipated operating requirements; and (3) return on investment at least equal to the yield on U.S. Treasury bills of comparable duration.
 The Director of Finance is required to develop and maintain written administrative procedures as well as a system of controls to regulate the operation of the investment program.
 Compliance with these procedures and controls is audited as part of the County's annual financial audit.

-As of June 30, 2013, the County had investments totaling approximately \$492.7 million.
+As of June 30, 2015, the County had investments totaling approximately \$351.9 million.
 All of these investments mature within one year except for stripped-coupon U.S. Treasury securities that the County has purchased to provide for the payment of the final installments under its agricultural land preservation installment-purchase agreements.
 All investments were purchased to be held to maturity, and interest is paid throughout the term except as previously noted.
 The County has never entered into reverse repurchase transactions, and does not invest in derivatives.

 In 2003, the County's investment policy was updated and received a certificate of excellence from the Association of Public Treasurers of the United States and Canada.
-The County is a member of the Investment Affinity Group of the Maryland GFOA, which periodically brings together public investment officers from large Maryland counties, Baltimore City and the State.
+The County is a member of the Investment and Treasury Affinity Group of the Maryland GFOA, which periodically brings together public investment officers from large Maryland counties, Baltimore City and the State.